Food safety incidents in China: Adulterated pickled vegetables

 In June 2004, the Chengdu Quality Inspection Department released figures that only about 23% of all pickled vegetables produced in Chengdu, Sichuan, had an acceptable amount of chemical additives.
-The labels on the pickled vegetables that was supposed to indicate the chemical content were also found to be inaccurate.
+The labels on the pickled vegetables that were supposed to indicate the chemical content were also found to be inaccurate.
 In Sichuan, the factories had been using industrial-grade salt to pickle the vegetables and had been spraying the pesticide DDVP on the pickled vegetables before shipment.

 Counterfeit alcoholic drinks

 In spring 2004, four men died of alcohol poisoning in Guangdong and eight other men were hospitalized in the People's Hospital of Guangzhou.
 Wang Funian and Hou Shangjian, both from Taihe Town, died in May after drinking liquor bought from the same vendor.
 Two other men, one a migrant worker, died the previous night in Zhongluotan in Hunan.
 Authorities in the local health department suspected that the makers of the fake liquor blended industrial alcohol and rice wine, and closed several unlicensed liquor manufacturers.